decooliveira/calculator-backend/README.md

 1. Make sure you have Docker Desktop installed, preferably version 4.16.2 (95914) or above.

+2. Ensure that an .env file exists in the root folder and that all variables are assigned.
+If the .env file is missing or any variables are not assigned, create an .env file based on the .env.example file.
+Fill in the appropriate values for the environment variables, including the database credentials, which can be found in the docker-compose.yaml file.

-2. For Linux or macOS environments, execute the following scripts sequentially:
+3. For Linux or macOS environments, execute the following scripts sequentially:

 `db.sh`
 `migrate.sh`